cjstehno/rest-dev/README.md

 ## Kotlin Version

-The `kotlin-version` directory contains the Kotlin version of the project... this is currently still a work in progress and may not represent _good_ Kotlin code.
+The `kotlin-version` directory contains the Kotlin version of the project.
+Yep, they both work great with Kotlin too!
+(Note: I am new to Kotlin so the code may not be "good" Kotlin)

 ## License